A decade ago, you needed to spend four years in a University classroom and spend anywhere from $40,000 – $100,000 to learn most high-paying jobs.

-Today, you can learn the lucrative digital skills for today’s fasting growing careers without spending a minute of your time in a classroom or going into any debt.
-That’s because many of these job skills can now be learned inexpensively available online.
+Today, you can learn the lucrative digital skills for today’s fastest-growing careers without spending a minute of your time in a classroom or going into any debt.
+That’s because many of these job skills can now be learned inexpensively online.

 This can be demonstrated with a solid digital portfolio of what you’ve created and a personal brand that you develop by sharing what you create and building your professional network.